In This Article

 Guardianship is sometimes necessary when an adult family member can no longer manage their personal care or finances due to illness, cognitive decline, or incapacity.
 New York law provides a court process through which the Supreme Court can appoint a guardian to manage the incapacitated person’s affairs.

 For Westchester County families, understanding the guardianship process is important if you are considering filing, or if a court has suggested guardianship as a solution for managing a loved one’s care.
+This guide walks through the step-by-step process, from determining whether guardianship is appropriate to obtaining a final court order.

 Understanding MHL Article 81

-New York’s Mental Hygiene Law (MHL) Article 81 is the statute that governs guardianship for incapacitated adults.
-It provides a formal court process to protect people who can no longer care for themselves or manage their property.
+New York’s Mental Hygiene Law (MHL) Article 81 governs guardianship for incapacitated adults, providing a formal court process to protect people who can no longer care for themselves or manage their property.
+The guardianship is court-ordered (only courts can appoint guardians), requires proof of incapacity, mandates consideration of less restrictive alternatives, and imposes fiduciary duties on guardians to act in the incapacitated person’s best interest.

 Types of Guardianship in New York